 Pricing is one of the main reasons teams consider LambdaTest as a BrowserStack alternative.
 LambdaTest positions itself as a cost-effective option, offering flexible tiers for individuals, startups, and large enterprises.
 It covers manual cross-browser testing, mobile device testing, automated test execution, and orchestration through HyperExecute.

-How LambdaTest Pricing Works
+How LambdaTest pricing works

 1. Product categories